Locations:

 When is marginal cord insertion usually diagnosed?

 Most abnormal cord insertions are detected during the second trimester of pregnancy (weeks 14 to 27).
-Still, it may be difficult for your healthcare provider to pinpoint precisely where the umbilical cord has attached to the placenta.
+Still, it may be difficult for your healthcare provider to pinpoint precisely where the umbilical cord is attached to the placenta.

-Your provider may use the doppler feature during an ultrasound to visualize the blood flow between the placenta and the fetus.
+Your provider may use the Doppler feature during an ultrasound to visualize the blood flow between the placenta and the fetus.
 This information can be helpful when trying to identify the umbilical cord insertion point.

 Management and Treatment